 Swimming can be a great way to get in some good exercise in a way that doesn’t feel like winter.
 Use the indoor pool at your gym or rec center, or take a trip to a local indoor water park.

-19. Take a staycation vacation
+19. Plan a staycation

 When those winter days seem long and dull, a little change of scenery can make you feel brand new.
 Spend the day exploring a nearby town, or book a hotel a few towns over and enjoy room service and a movie.
 It doesn’t have to be extravagant to be fun.